 You can give instructions to web crawlers by putting them in a file called robots.txt.
 You might want to ask web robots to ignore your website (for example, while it's being built), or to skip certain sections.

 You might also want to help the robot to access every part of your website "“ particularly if you have a complex or dynamic website.

 Search Engine Indexes

-So when you go searching for ‘parachutes’, the search engine will consider hundreds of factors when choosing which websites to offer you.
+So when you go searching for 'Cocker Spaniels', the search engine will consider hundreds of factors when choosing which we pages to return.

 - when the page was published

 - if the page includes text, pictures and video